AF Surgeon General visits SOCMID, UAB Hospital

 |Downloads:

-This work, AF Surgeon General visits SOCMID, UAB Hospital [Image 5 of 5], by Capt.
+This work, AF Surgeon General visits SOCMID, UAB Hospital, by Capt.
 Savannah Stephens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT